funtruth/Copswitch/README.md

 7. Restart Powershell -> npm install

-8. Go to folder /node_modules/react-native-tab-view/src/TabViewAnimated
+8. ( DEPRECATED )
-at the 'renderHeader' and 'renderFooter' lines (approx 265 & 278), remove the Collapsable 'View' Components it should look like:
+Go to folder /node_modules/react-native-tab-view/src/TabViewAnimated at the 'renderHeader' and 'renderFooter' lines (approx 265 & 278), remove the Collapsable 'View' Components it should look like: